vedasamhita28/task_management_app/README.md

 # Task Management App

+### “This project is a part of a hackathon run by https://www.katomaran.com"

 A modern and efficient task management application built with Flutter, designed to help users organize their tasks and boost productivity.

 ## Features